5 Tips For Helping A Friend Cope With Grief

 The stages of grief

-The five-stage model of grief also called the Kubler-Ross Model, is a commonly referenced framework for processing grief that originated in a 1969 book, On Death and Dying, by psychiatrist Dr. Elizabeth Kubler-Ross.
-Since its publication, researchers have continued to study grief and adapt this model by adding to or modifying the stages.
+The five-stage model of grief, also called the Kubler-Ross Model, is a commonly referenced framework for processing grief that originated in a 1969 book, On Death and Dying, by psychiatrist Dr. Elizabeth Kubler-Ross.
+Since its publication, researchers have continued studying grief and adapting this model by adding or modifying the stages.
 While the five-stage model of grief is not thought to be evidence-backed, it can still help describe some of the feelings and behaviors that individuals experience following a loss.
 The five original stages of grief are as follows:

 • Denial